-- Sales Events MUST be reported to each applicable Carrier you are representing. - Each Carrier has their own process and time-frame requirements Make sure you know how/ when to report your events. - If an event must be cancelled, know each Carriers process and time-frame requirements. - If cancelled within the minimum required time-frame, a representative should still be present to notify potential attendees of the cancellation (stay at least a half an hour past the scheduled start time). - Gifts, Snacks, or any promotional items must not exceed the "Nominal Gift" limit of \$15. - Sign-in Sheets must be optional. - Cannot require attendees to provide contact information. - Sales Events in Healthcare settings are permitted in common areas such as hospital or nursing home cafeterias or community, recreational, or conference rooms. - In Pharmacies, you must be "outside" of the areas where individuals wait for services from or interact with pharmacy providers and/or obtain medications (typically at least 15 ft away from the counter)
+- Sales Events MUST be reported to each applicable Carrier you are representing. - Each Carrier has their own process and time-frame requirements Make sure you know how/ when to report your events. - If an event must be cancelled, know each Carriers process and time-frame requirements. - If cancelled within the minimum required time-frame, a representative should still be present to notify potential attendees of the cancellation (stay at least a half an hour past the scheduled start time). - Cannot host a sales/marketing event within 12 hrs of an educational event at the same location "same location" means in the same building or any adjacent buildings. - Gifts, Snacks, or any promotional items must not exceed the "Nominal Gift" limit of \$15. - Sign-in Sheets must be optional. - Cannot require attendees to provide contact information. - Sales Events in Healthcare settings are permitted in common areas such as hospital or nursing home cafeterias or community, recreational, or conference rooms. - o In Pharmacies, you must be "outside" of the areas where individuals wait for services from or interact with pharmacy providers and/or obtain medications (typically at least 15 ft away from the counter)